* There may be affiliate links on this page, which means I receive a small commission if you choose to make a purchase *

-However, after re-reading this book a little over a year ago, I realized that my naive 14 year-old just wasn’t ready to interpret the deeper meaning behind Coehlo’s words.
+However, after re-reading this book a little over a year ago, I realized that my naive 14 year-old just wasn’t ready to interpret the deeper meaning behind Coelho’s words.

 The book follows a young boy named Santiago who sets off on a quest to fulfill his personal legend.
 What follows is an incredible story about a boy with a dream who faces many challenges as he tries to make it a reality.

-Coehlo expertly intertwines deep life lessons within this story about the magical nature of dreams, the extraordinary power of little things, and the importance of following one’s heart.
+Coelho expertly intertwines deep life lessons within this motivational story about the magical nature of dreams, the extraordinary power of little things, and the importance of following one’s heart.

-As Cohelo says, “You’ll never be able to escape from your heart.
+As Coelho says, “You’ll never be able to escape from your heart.
 So it’s better to listen to what it has to say.”

 The Alchemist is a great story that’s filled with practical insights about self-discovery and listening to your inner guide.